IPSO Press Complaints

 IPSO aims to process the majority of complaints within 90 days.

 How we can help make an IPSO Press complaint

 If you decide to make a complaint to IPSO we will advise you on and guide you through the process.
 We can draft the relevant written submissions and liaise with IPSO and the publisher on your behalf.
 Whilst there is no requirement to use solicitors, we can help ensure that your complaint is focused on the relevant factual and legal issues and that it is presented in a way that does it justice, giving it the best chance of succeeding.
 This particularly important where there is no oral hearing and decisions are based entirely on written submissions.

 If you have suffered at the hands of the press a complaint to IPSO can lead to a prompt and cost-effective resolution.
 For example, if a clarification is published or content is removed from a website this may result in a victim of press abuse obtaining adequate vindication or sufficiently limiting the damage caused.
 However, a complaint to IPSO will not always be the most appropriate route.
 In some instances, it may make more sense to pursue a traditional claim for defamation, privacy or harassment or invite the publisher to arbitration (e.g. where compensation is sought).

-We offer fixed-fee preliminary consultations in order to assist you in deciding how best to proceed with your complaint.
+In most instances we offer fixed-fee preliminary consultations from £400 plus VAT in order to assist you in deciding how best to proceed with your complaint.